-Dr. Joe P. Dunn is the Charles A. Dana Professor of History and Politics, and department chair for more than 30 years at Converse College.
+Dr. Joe P. Dunn is the Charles A. Dana Professor of History and Politics who has been at Converse for almost 50 years.
 He received a B.S. degree in history from Southeast Missouri State University, an M.A. and Ph.D. in history from the University of Missouri, and he completed post-doctorate work in political science at Duke University.

 He has been a college professor for more than 50 years.
 He taught previously as a graduate student at the University of Missouri and at the University of Maryland—European Division, where he taught on military bases in Greece, Turkey, Spain, and Germany.
 In 2005 he was visiting professor of history at the University of Iceland.